 2. In a large bowl, beat the sugar and butter with an electric whisk

 5. Add the dry ingredients to the butter.
-Mix with a spoon and then add the oat.
-Mix well.
-Add the raisins mixing well with a spoon
+Mix with a spoon and then add the oatmeal.
+Mix well and add the raisins or cranberries.
+Mix with a spoon to incorporate all the ingredients

 7. Cook for approx. 5-6 minutes until the cookies are lightly browned.
 Remove from the oven and let rest on the sheet approx. 1 minute Remove with a plastic spatula and allow to cool for 10 minutes on a cooling rack.